NFL Week 7 top viral moments: LeBron James, Taylor Swift celebrate National Tight Ends Day

 Week 7 of the NFL season is here, and with it comes a delightful combination of rivalry renewals and exciting matchups on National Tight Ends Day!
 Mark Andrews did his part to celebrate as the Ravens rolled over the Lions in Baltimore, while the Falcons edged out the Buccaneers in a game that could have massive NFC South implications.
 Meanwhile, the Giants outlasted the Commanders thanks to a touchdown from TE Darren Waller, and the Patriots upset the Bills thanks to a last-second score from their own tight end, Mike Gesicki.

-Later, the action shifts out west as the Cardinals take on the Seahawks in Seattle and the Steelers visit Los Angeles to face the Rams, while the Chiefs host the Chargers (with Taylor Swift back in the house) and the Broncos host the Packers!
+Later, the action shifts out west as the Steelers visit Los Angeles to face the Rams, while the Chiefs host the Chargers (with Taylor Swift back in the house)!

 [NFL Week 7 live updates, highlights: Top plays from around the league]